Paramètres d'affichage

 To prepare and register for the exam, you must (in addition to the age requirements):

-• hold the ASSR 2 or the ASR (see below) if this is the first permit you have taken and you were born after 1988;
+• hold the ASSR 2 or the ASR (see below) if this is the first license you have taken and you were born after 1988;

 • be a citizen of the European Economic Area with personal and/or professional ties for at least 6 months in France OR, if you are not European, you must have lived in France for at least 6 months and have a valid residence permit;